New York City apartment kitchen separating organic waste in compost bin under sink in compliance with NYC food waste separation law

 • Coffee grounds

-Food-soiled paper:
+Food-soiled paper

-• Used napkins
+• Used napkins and paper towels

 • Uncoated, greasy pizza boxes